I’m Sophie, a YA author.

 When I’m not reading or writing, I’m usually studying foreign languages or watching inordinate amounts of TV.
 Other stuff I like includes: cats, tea, Duolingo, cats, Eurovision, Céline Dion, taiyaki, postcards, Catalan pop music, sudoku, empanadas, cheese.

-I'm currently working on my second book, which will be published by Macmillan Children's Books in 2019.
+I'm currently working on my second book, which will be published by Macmillan Children's Books and Roaring Brook Press in May 2019.